Last updated Jan. 18, 2019

 - Understanding how Windows Event logging works

-Leading into the final week, we will generate several advanced exploitation techniques and learn how to detect, analyse, automate and report them to the security team.
+Leading into the final session, we will generate several advanced exploitation techniques and learn how to detect, analyse, automate and report them to the security team.

 - Learning attacker tools/tactics/procedures (TTPs)

 - Generating real-world Wireless security events to analyse